SHARES AND SHAREHOLDERS' RIGHTS

 Preferred shares are entitled to a cumulative preferred dividend based on the amount paid-up on such shares.
 Financing preferred shares are entitled to a cumulative dividend based on the par value and share premium paid on such shares.

-On May 28, 1997, we entered into an agreement with Stichting Continuïteit ASM International (Stichting), pursuant to which Stichting was granted an option to acquire up to a number of our preferred shares corresponding with a total par value equal to 50% of the par value of our common shares issued and outstanding at the date of the exercise of the option.
+ASMI is party to an agreement with Stichting Continuïteit ASM International (Stichting), pursuant to which Stichting is granted an option to acquire up to a number of our preferred shares corresponding with a total par value equal to 50% of the par value of our common shares issued and outstanding at the date of the exercise of the option.
 Stichting is a non-membership organization organized under Dutch law.
 The objective of Stichting is to serve the interests of the Company.
-For that objective, Stichting may, amongst others, acquire, own and vote on our preferred shares in order to maintain our independence and/or continuity and/or identity.
+For that objective, Stichting may, amongst others, acquire, own, and vote our preferred shares in order to maintain our independence and/or continuity and/or identity.

 The members of the board of Stichting are: